corazawaf/coraza-nginx/README.md

 }
 ```

-Using a combination of log_format and modsecurity_transaction_id you will
+Using a combination of log_format and coraza_transaction_id you will
 be able to find correlations between access log and error log entries
 using the same unique identificator.